 - search terms used;

 - average duration of visit;

 We use aggregate information gathered from your visit to better design our website.
 This information supplies us with a broad picture of how people use our website in order to help the management of our systems and to better serve our audience.

 How do we protect your personal information?
 Our commitment to data security

-In order to prevent unauthorized access, maintain the accuracy of your personal information and ensure that your personal information is used and disclosed only pursuant to this Policy, MaRS strives to maintain physical, electronic, contractual and administrative safeguards to secure your personal information we collect from the Site with a level of security that is appropriate to the sensitivity of the personal information collected.
+In order to prevent unauthorized access to electronic or paper-based Personal Information, maintain the accuracy of your personal information, and to ensure your personal information is used and disclosed only pursuant to this Policy, MaRS employees who have access to Personal Information (i.e., those with a business ‘need-to-know’ or whose duties reasonably require such information), strive to maintain physical, electronic, contractual and administrative safeguards to protect personal information collected with an appropriate level of physical or electronic security.

 What about practices of linked sites?

 This privacy statement applies only to the Site.
 Please be aware that MaRS is not responsible for the privacy practices of other websites to which it has links.
 We encourage you to read the privacy statements of each and every website that requests personal information from you.